kaobinchou/iotsec/index.md

   - Lightweight cryptography algorithms for use in IoT systems
   - Privacy-preserving computation models that can run on limited resources available to IoT devices
   - Machine learning for security of IoT devices/services
-  - Modeling, verification and formal methods for security methods for the IoT domain.
+  - Modeling, verification and formal methods for security methods for the IoT domain
+  - Security and privacy of the cloud infrastructure for IoT